 We’re trying not to count our chickens before they hatch, but we’re working on gaining approval for some additional trails.
 More on that to come…

 Please don’t.
 Finding a way to keep the trails at Spencer has been a long process, involving a lot of time and work from a lot of different people from a number of different organizations.
 While this project means that Spencer is no longer the trail building free-for-all that it once was, this is the only way to make sure that Spencer will continue to exist in the future.
-People that continue to do their own thing jeopardize the whole project and risk having everything at Spencer torn down.

 We recognize that a lot of people have put in lots of time building and maintaining the trails at Spencer over the years – these people made Spencer what it is.
 If you want to make sure the trails are built and maintained the way you like, contact us at email@example.com and we’ll try to make it happen.